 In a hundred years will this cemetery still be there?

 We think of cemetery lands as being in perpetuity.
 There are cemeteries throughout the world that have been in existence for hundreds of years.

 How soon after or how long after a death must an individual be buried?

 State law specifies when a burial must be made.
 Considerations that will affect timeline include the need to secure all permits and authorizations, notification of family and friends, preparation of cemetery site and religious considerations.
-Public heath laws may have limitations on the maximum length of time allowed to pass prior to final disposition.
+Public health laws may have limitations on the maximum length of time allowed to pass prior to final disposition.

 Does a body have to be embalmed before it is buried?

-No. Embalming is a choice which depends on factors like if there is to be an open casket viewing of the body or if there is to be an extended time between death and internment.
+No. Embalming is a choice that depends on factors like whether there will be an open casket viewing of the body or an extended time between death and internment.
 Public health laws may require embalming if the body is going to be transported by air or rail.

 What options are available besides ground burial?

 Besides ground burial, some cemeteries offer interment in lawn crypts or entombment in mausoleums.
 In addition, most cemeteries provide choices for those who have selected cremation.
 These often include placement of cremated remains in a niche of a columbarium or interment in an urn space.
 Cremated remains can also be buried.